 - Ever had the thought “I’m so glad I don’t live there!” because you play games in the UK or other EU countries?

 Well, we’re afraid we have some bad news for you…

 If you’re a PS3 gamer, playing games published and localised directly by Sony Computer Entertainment Europe (SCEE), then congratulations: you’re already playing the same censored games, the same ‘lite’ versions, that have been tailored for your German cousins.

 Affected titles include the critically acclaimed, Game Of The Year contender ‘The Last Of Us’, ‘God Of War: Ascension' and 'Twisted Metal’.
-While future SCE releases likely to receive the same treatment are the highly anticipated 'Beyond: Two Souls' (recently confirmed as cut in the EU) and PS4 launch title 'Killzone: Shadowfall'.
+'Beyond: Two Souls' was subsequently also cut for the EU to guarantee a PEGI 16 rating.

 What sets this policy apart from other publishers in the games industry is how and why it has been implemented: Unannounced - so gamers don’t know they’re buying ‘lite’ versions and have no opportunity to import the full, North American version; Unusual - because publishers frequently create unique discs for Germany and/or Australia (e.g. Deep Silver and Saints Row 4); but perhaps most importantly, Unrequested.